-Jaw pain is any kind of physical discomfort localized in the jaw.
+Jaw pain is any physical discomfort localized in the jaw.
 However, sometimes it can radiate to other areas of the face.
 Jaw pain is a very common problem.
 In most cases, it does not require immediate medical attention.
 While this is a relief, sometimes jaw pain can be indicative of a more serious underlying condition.

 Symptoms of Jaw Pain